 The Board of Trustees has approved a laboratory fee to be paid by all students matriculating in the professional level programs of the College of Allied Health Sciences.
-This fee is designated as \$100 per year, which may be deducted from accounts as \$50.00 per semester.
+This fee is designated per year, and may be charged to your tuition per semester.
 The Physical Therapy Department uses this fee to fund all aspects of clinical education, including the cost of site visits by the ACCE, and to purchase supplies for the laboratory experiences of the curriculum.
-A professional fee of \$100 per year will be charged to pay for student membership in the American Physical Therapy Association, and to partially fund comprehensive examinations and the licensure examination preparatory course.
+A professional fee will be charged to pay for student membership in the American Physical Therapy Association, and to partially fund comprehensive examinations and the licensure examination preparatory course.